Jump To Section

 What Font Is Best for Writing a Screenplay?

-Screenplays have specific formatting requirements so that the one page per minute of screen time rule always holds true.
-One element of that formatting is font—its essential that the font used has consistent spacing.
-As such, most screenplays are written in Courier 12 point font.
-Courier is a “fixed-pitch” font, which means that each character and space is exactly the same width.
+As such, most screenplays are written in Courier font, 12-point size, single-spaced.
+Courier is a “fixed-pitch” or monospaced font, which means that each character and space is exactly the same width.

 What Are the Right Screenplay Margins?

-In keeping with the one page = one minute, screenplays follow these rules for margins:
+In keeping with the one page = one minute rule, screenplays follow these industry standards for margins:

-- The top and bottom of every page have a 1” margins.
+- The top and bottom of every page should have a 1-inch margin

-- The left margin is 1.5” so there is room for the hole punch to go through when printed.
+- The left margin should be 1½ inches, so that there is room for the hole punch to go through when the script printed

-This is a more stylized version, but the truncated scene headings help maintain the pace of the scene.
+In the example above, the truncated scene headings help indicate the quick changes in location while maintaining the pace of the scene.
 However, if you prefer the traditional method, you could just as easily write full scene headings for every new room in the house Megan walks into.

 You can capitalize, underline, or italicize certain words or phrases within action lines for added emphasis.
 Major props are often mentioned in all caps or an emotion might be emphasized with an underline.
 For example: